The Problem With WiFi in the Almaty Region Kazakhstan

 The reason we’d come to the village was to ride horses to a nearby hill.
 Due to the weather and the fact that there was a private function happening in the village, it wasn’t possible to get horses.
 We instead drove back to a famous Shishlyk place in the city.

 Shishlyk is a very popular type of food in Kazakhstan.
-It generally consists pieces of meat, sometimes with vegetables added, on skewers which are barbecued on an open grill.
+It generally consists of pieces of meat, sometimes with vegetables added, on skewers which are barbecued on an open grill.
 They are then served on a plate with onion added.
 The food was awesome, but the wait time wasn’t.
 We were fast approaching hangry by the time the food got to us.

-Hiking the Snowy Peaks of the Tyan Shan Mountains
+Hiking the Snowy Peaks of the Tyan Shan Mountains in the Almaty Region Kazakhstan

 When the weather cleared, the expedition to the snow-capped mountains was back on!
 We got a super early start and met some of Aika’s friends at the First President’s Park then made our way to the mountains.